The five scariest places in nature

 Poison cave – Romania

 In 1986, a team of geologists were digging a small shaft to research the rock formations of the area when they managed to puncture the roof of a small cave which has come to earn the name “poison cave”.
-Its real name is actually movile cave but the reason its so dangerous is because it has been sealed off from the outside world for an estimated 5.5 million years.
+Its real name is actually movile cave but the reason it’s so dangerous is because it has been sealed off from the outside world for an estimated 5.5 million years.

 (One of the creatures that has adapted to the unique conditions of the cave.
 Like all other creatures down there, they are blind and completely lack certain skin pigments)

 Due to its extended separation from the outside world, it has been able to develop its own mini eco-system, which just so happens to be deadly to anything that hasn’t evolved down there.
-The air within the cave contains about 1/3 of the oxygen on the surface, and around 100 times as much carbon dioxide, along with high amounts of methane, ammonia, hydrogen sulphide and various other things that make the air deadly to breath.
+The air within the cave contains about 1/3 of the oxygen on the surface, and around 100 times as much carbon dioxide, along with high amounts of methane, ammonia, hydrogen sulfide, and various other things that make the air deadly to breathe.
 If you fell into the cave, you would pass out and then die from some kind of poisoning before you had the chance to climb back out.

 Centralia – Pennsylvania

 This small mining town started out in the early 1900s and soon became a popular place to live, with the many jobs available in the mines providing enough income to support an entire town.
 This would all change in the 1960s when the mines started to close and Centralia turned into a town just like any other, but with numerous empty mine shafts lying around.
-In1962, someone thought it would be a good idea to use one of them to burn a load of rubbish, and everything would have gone smoothly if there wasn’t still a huge amount of coal down there.
+In 1962, someone thought it would be a good idea to use one of them to burn a load of rubbish, and everything would have gone smoothly if there wasn’t still a huge amount of coal down there.

 (One of the many cracks in the roads of the town, throwing out dangerous gases from the burning coal)